Undergraduate Courses

 Non-EU Fees

-If you do not satisfy the criteria for Free Fees or EU Fees then you must pay non-EU Fees; €€23,650 (2023/24)) regardless of nationality or citizenship.
 Students classified for fee purposes as non-EU will not be permitted to change their fee status following admission.
-This fee includes tuition fees, sports centre charge, USI levy and the commencement fee.
+This fee includes tuition fees and the SLC fee.

 A breakdown of undergraduate non-EU fees can be found on Trinity's website.

-Annual Review of Tuition fees and other charges by Trinity College Dublin
+Annual Review of Tuition fees and other charges by Trinity College Dublin:

 The annual revision is approved by Trinity’s Committee and College Board and typically increase by approximately 3% per annum or more in any given year.